20 more flu deaths in Oklahoma reported in past two weeks as COVID infections rise

 Oklahoma has recorded 20 more flu deaths in the past two weeks amid a rise in active COVID-19 infections across the state, according to data released this week by state health officials.

-A total of 34 Oklahomans have died with influenza so far this season, including six from Tulsa County.
+A total of 34 Oklahomans, including six from Tulsa County, have died with influenza so far this season.

-Three of the most recently reported flu deaths were in Tulsa County patients, according to the state dashboard updated for the week ending Dec.
-17. Two patients age 18-49 were among the newly recorded fatalities, but privacy concerns preclude state health officials from identifying those patients counties of residence.
+Three of the most recently reported flu deaths were of Tulsa County patients, according to the state dashboard, updated for the week ending Dec.
+17. Two patients age 18-49 were among the newly recorded deceased, but privacy concerns preclude state health officials from identifying those patients' counties of residence.

-The most vulnerable population for flu fatalities remains those 65 and older; 13 more deaths were recorded in that age group since Dec.
+The most vulnerable population for flu deaths remains those 65 and older; 13 more deaths were recorded in that age group since Dec.
 3.

 The number of Tulsa County patients who have been treated in area hospitals for influenza rose from 260 over the past two weeks to 445.
 Across the state, this season has resulted in 1,830 total hospitalizations as of the week ending Dec.
 17.